kulics/koral/book-en/check.md

 ```
 So we declare an exception, the exception description is `something wrong`, once the external caller uses the illegal length of `name`, the function will be forced to abort, report the exception up and hand it to the caller.
 ## Check Exception
-We can use the `.! id:type {}` statement to check for exceptions when using assignment statements or expression statements.
+We can use the `! {}` statement to check for exceptions and `id:type {}` to handle exceptions.
 `id` can be omitted, the default is `ex`.
-`:type` can also be omitted, the default is `Exception`.
+`:type` can also be omitted, the default is `Exception`, but both can only omit one at the same time.

 E.g:
 ```
-f: file = readFile("temp.txt").! e: Exception {
+! {
+    f := readFile("temp.txt")
+} :IOException {
+    !(ex)
+} e {
     cmd.print(e.message)
 }
 ```
-When an exception occurs, the program enters the `!` block, and `e` is the exception identifier.
+When an exception occurs, the program enters the error process block, and `e` is the exception identifier.
 We can get the exception information or perform other operations.

 If there are no exceptions, the logic of the exception handling block will not be entered.